What Is the Asylum Clock?

 |---|---|

-| Asylum Clock | The running count of days since USCIS received your I-589, minus any stoppage days. |
+| Asylum Clock | The running count of days since your complete I-589 was filed with USCIS or EOIR, minus any stoppage days. |

 | EAD | Employment Authorization Document — a card that proves you have the right to work in the US. |

-| Form I-589 | The affirmative asylum application form filed with USCIS. |
+| Form I-589 | The application form for asylum and withholding of removal. |

 | Form I-765 | Application for Employment Authorization — the form filed to request an EAD. |